roccolucatallarita/CakePHP-LESS-CSS-Plugin/README.markdown

 	CakePlugin::load('Less');

-Then in your AppController or your Controller add the helpers to your helpers array like so:
+Then in your AppController or your Controller add the helper to your helpers array like so:

 	public $helpers = array('Less.Less');